kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

 -   [Bielefelder in Nordamerika Auswanderergeschichte(n) des 19.
 Jahrhunderts](https://www.stadtarchiv-bielefeld.de/Portals/0/PDFs/BielefelderInNordamerika.pdf)

-    **Author:** Monika Minninger.
+    **Author:** Minninger, Monika

     The archivist Dr. Monika Minninger (1941-2010) published a list of emigrants from the city and district     of Bielefeld from 1815 to 1900 on the website`www.bielefelder-in-nordamerika.de`, which was shut down in 2018.
 The list is now permanently available as a PDF.

 -   [Diekmann, Norbert: Emigrants from Gronau and Epe](https://hf-gen.de/wp-content/uploads/informationen/amerikanetz/Auswanderer-aus-Gronau-und-Epe.pdf)